Raid over Moscow

-Raid Over Moscow (Raid in some countries and on reissue) is a computer game by Access Software published in Europe by U.S. Gold for the Commodore 64 in 1984 and other microcomputers in 1985-1986.
+Raid Over Moscow (Raid in some countries and on reissue) is a video game by Access Software published in Europe by U.S. Gold for the Commodore 64 in 1984 and other microcomputers in 1985-1986.

 Released during the Cold War era, Raid Over Moscow is an action game in which the player (an American space pilot) has to stop three Soviet nuclear attacks on North America, then fight his way into and destroy a nuclear facility located in Moscow's Kremlin.
 According to the game's storyline, the United States is unable to respond to the attack directly due to the dismantlement of its nuclear arsenal.

-The game is famous in Finland due to the political effect of its content.
-A leftist member of the Finnish parliament went as far as to make a parliamentary question about whether it was acceptable to sell the game.
+A member of the Finnish parliament made it a parliamentary question about whether it was acceptable to sell the game.
 The resulting debate and publicity made the game a top seller in the country.

 Gameplay

 First stage

 The game opens with an alert that a nuclear missile has been launched from a Soviet city towards a North American city.
 The game begins in the hangar where the American spaceplanes are stored.
 The player has to safely fly the craft out.
 The view switches to the earth as seen from low Earth orbit, and the player guides the spaceplane to the city launching the attack.
 Alternatively, the player may decide to maneuver more of the available spaceplanes out of the space station before attacking the launch site; the surplus planes are docked outside the space station.
 Meanwhile, the clock is ticking, and the time before impact is continually displayed.

 The player has then to fly through the defense perimeter around the launch site missile silo, dodging obstacles, heat-seeking missiles, and Soviet tanks and planes.
 If successful, the player proceeds to the next screen; otherwise, the player has to start the next life back at the hangar, with the clock still ticking.
-However, should the player have spare spaceplanes parked outside the space station, the game continues with a new life at the current screen, skipping the flight from space station to the launch site.
+However, should the player have spare spaceplanes parked outside the space station, the game continues with a new life on the current screen, skipping the flight from space station to the launch site.
 The decision to launch more than a single spaceplane first may therefore save time if the player later loses a life.

 The final part of this stage involves destroying the missile silo while avoiding Soviet planes trying to shoot down the player.
 Destroying the primary missile silo in the center before the missile lands will thwart the attack.
 Destroying the secondary silos on either side of the primary earns extra lives and points.

-The Soviets launch a total of four missile attacks, from Leningrad, Kiev, Minsk, and Saratov, all of which must be stopped in the same manner as the first.
+The Soviets launched a total of four missile attacks, from Leningrad, Kiev, Minsk, and Saratov, all of which must be stopped in the same manner as the first.
 After the fourth launch, the player progresses to the second stage of the game.